 NB: Knowing that almost 30% of Belgian businesses have a solvency ratio below 15%, this question is no longer irrelevant, but essential.
 After all, these businesses are in the imminent-bankruptcy danger zone.

-A new bank calculation is performed each time the 2019 balance sheets are published.
+A new bank calculation is performed each time the new balance sheets are published.

 The timeline indicates when the company changes category based on our calculations, giving you an idea of their resilience.

 We divide companies into four categories: